• Skip to primary navigation

 • Do not use light coconut milk for this recipe, it will not turn out.

-• It would be amazing on my Vegan Chocolate Torte or Chocolate Avocado Mousse.
+• It would be amazing on my vegan chocolate torte or chocolate avocado mousse.

-• As a topping for hot chocolate or hot cocoa.
+• To put in your coffee or as a topping for hot chocolate or hot cocoa.
 It would be delicious on oat milk hot chocolate or as a topping for hot chocolate bombs!

 A bowl of coconut whipped cream with a gold spoon in it.